HarperDB/documentation/docs/applications/README.md

 This guide assumes that you're building a HarperDB application locally.
 If you have a cloud instance available, you can deploy it by doing the following:

-- commit and push your application component directory code (i.e., the `my-app` directory) to a Github repo
+- Commit and push your application component directory code (i.e., the `my-app` directory) to a Github repo.
+In this tutorial we started with a clone of the application-template.
+To commit and push to your own repository, change the origin to your repo: `git remote set-url origin git@github.com:your-account/your-repo.git`
-- go to the applications section of your target cloud instance in the [HarperDB Studio](studio.harperdb.io)
+- Go to the applications section of your target cloud instance in the [HarperDB Studio](studio.harperdb.io)
-- in the left-hand menu of the applications IDE, click 'deploy' and specify a package location reference that follows the [npm package specification](https://docs.npmjs.com/cli/v8/using-npm/package-spec) (i.e., a string like `HarperDB/Application-Template` or a URL like `https://github.com/HarperDB/application-template`, for example, that npm knows how to install).
+- In the left-hand menu of the applications IDE, click 'deploy' and specify a package location reference that follows the [npm package specification](https://docs.npmjs.com/cli/v8/using-npm/package-spec) (i.e., a string like `HarperDB/Application-Template` or a URL like `https://github.com/HarperDB/application-template`, for example, that npm knows how to install).

 Once you have deployed your application to a HarperDB cloud instance, you can start scaling your application by adding additional instances in other regions.